 In terms of elements to avoid or be wary of, one concept artist mentioned a stagnant mentality.
 Of thinking about concept art as “just an image”.
 Concept art should be treated as part of a story, even if it isn’t present, the art has context.
 And that’s important for the artist to consider when creating concept art.

 And finally, to always be open to exploring new ideas.
 As a concept artist, your job is to explore and discover new visual storytelling avenues.
 Your first attempt at a character’s concept art might be amazing, but it might not be the best fit for the project!

 At Magic Media we are veterans of the gaming, tech and entertainment industries, offering comprehensive services including game development, VFX, animation and full art services!
-Our main goal is to provide a one-stop solution for any project.
+Our main goal is to provide a one-stop solution for any project and we are proud to have worked on projects such as Star Trek Resurgence.
 If you’d like to utilize our expertize and experience in creating game art and more, drop us a line and let’s talk!